University of Wisconsin–Madison

 How can I get involved?

-Undergraduates who had not participated in the past and would be on campus for both semesters in the 2025-2026 academic year were invited to apply at the beginning of the fall semester.
-Although application does not guarantee selection, 375 undergraduates enrolled for the academic year.
+Undergraduates who have not participated in the past and will be on campus for both semesters in the 2026-2027 academic year will be invited to apply at the beginning of the fall semester.
+Although application does not guarantee selection, 375 undergraduates will be enrolled for the academic year.

-- What should Wisconsin do about school vouchers?
+• What policy should Wisconsin adopt regarding school vouchers?

 How does it work?